What is Dogecoin and where can you buy it?

 Because you can’t have a good story without a little scandal, it’s worth mentioning the Moolah scam.

 The short version is that Moolah was a cryptocurrency set up to make it easier for people to buy and sell Dogecoin.

 It initially immersed itself in the community with charitable acts, including a $2500 donation to a cancer charity and $15,000 donation to a Dogecoin Nascar racer.

 Eventually, the guy running Moolah, Alex Green, began to solicit investment.
 Want to know how much he received?
 More than $500,000.

 Want to know what happened to Moolah?
 A few months after the third and final investment round, it filed for bankruptcy.

 Every penny the Dogecoin community put into Moolah was lost.

 It also seems that Alex Green was a fake name.
-The perpetrator was Ryan Kennedy, who had already pulled this stunt multiple times in the past.
+The perpetrator was Ryan Kennedy, who had pulled this stunt multiple times.